Dear B’nai Mitzvah Families,

 Through the B’nai Mitzvah process, we aim to give our children the tools to participate in Jewish life – reading Hebrew, learning traditional prayers, and chanting from the Torah.
 At the same time, we want them to not only learn to say the words, but have a chance to engage with the texts of our ancestors and find their own meaning.
 We encourage them to bring their whole selves to the process – questions, creativity, and sometimes even silliness

-Beginning one year before your date, you will meet with Rabbi Elisa and Sue to plan your child’s course of study and choose a tutor.
+Beginning one year before your date, you will meet with the Rabbi and Religious School Director to plan your child’s course of study and choose a tutor.
 We will continue meeting with you throughout the year to plan a celebration tailored to your child and family, study your Torah portion, prepare speeches, create a personalized prayer book, and rehearse the service.

 Please click here for the B’nai Mitzvah Handbook which has much more information.